-- □ The overview is optional.
+- The overview is optional.
 It serves as information for the inspectors about the product.
-The following reasons may exist for an overview - The product is critical inside the project, i.e., it has a key position - The product is extensive, complex or is connected to numerous other positions - The used technology is new - etc. - The overview normally takes roughly 2 to 3 hours - □ Faults already detected during the overview have to be corrected before the material is distributed to the inspectors for preparation
+The following reasons may exist for an overview - The product is critical within the project, i.e., it has a key position - The product is extensive, complex or is connected to numerous other positions - The used technology is new - The product comes from a "one-man-project".
+The other inspectors need background knowledge. - etc. - The overview normally takes roughly 2 to 3 hours - Faults already detected during the overview have to be corrected before the material is distributed to the inspectors for preparation

-- Every inspector individually prepares for the inspection meeting and formlessly notes down all detected faults and ambiguities - For this purpose every inspector gets a complete set of the required documents - □ The documents must not be changed until the review - There should be a guide value for the preparation rate to schedule the preparation time - Too low values cause an insufficient knowledge of the inspectors during the inspection meeting - Too high preparation times reduce the efficiency - The main objective of the preparation is the understanding of the product, not fault detection
+- Every inspector individually prepares for the inspection meeting and informally notes down all detected faults and ambiguities - For this purpose every inspector gets a complete set of the required documents - The documents must not be changed until the review - There should be guide values for the preparation rate to schedule the preparation time - Too low values cause an insufficient knowledge of the inspectors during the inspection meeting - Too long preparation times reduce the efficiency - The main objective of the preparation is the understanding of the product, not fault detection

-Inspection Phases The Inspection Meeting
+Inspection Phases Preparation of Inspection